-An important part of SRS Environmental Monitoring Program QC activities is to ensure that personnel collect and analyze samples to the highest standard and without errors.
-The Site collects quality control samples and analyzes them to identify any collection and analysis errors.
-All laboratories analyzing samples for the SRS Environmental Monitoring Program must participate in QC programs that either SCDHEC or DOE directs.
+As an important part of SRS Environmental Monitoring Program QC activities is to ensure Site personnel collect and analyze samples to the highest standard and without analysis errors.
+All laboratories analyzing samples for the SRS EMP must participate in QC programs that either SCDHEC or DOE directs.